The Big News

 At the time, this was the project (along with my background in Ruby/Rails) that led to my first job as a developer.

 The next step was to start incorporating my interests into my new skillset.

 Enter MiniTron.
-I refered to it as a mini Jumbotron, so of course, it had to be MiniTron.
+I referred to it as a mini Jumbotron, so of course, it had to be MiniTron.
 I had totally forgotten parts of this project until writing this article – my bootcamp mentor was big into webscraping, to say the least, and he had pushed me to build one myself.
 MiniTron consumes the resulting API consisting of data that I scraped from Baseball Reference.
 Unfortunately, the API and webscraper I wrote is no longer active, so this project won’t function.
 It did, however, lead me to the open-source project that landed me the MLB job…

 I’ve been involved with the MLB LED Scoreboard project since late 2019.
 Essentially, once I realized that my MiniTron project was already realized in a mature project, I decided to contribute my efforts to

 mlb-led-scoreboard instead.
 It handled live data rather than my nightly scraped data, and all-in-all, it was just way more valuable.

 The MLB LED Scoreboard integrates with MLB’s Gameday API in order to support real-time game statistics – when a pitcher throws a strike, for instance, it shows up on the display.
 Of specific interest to me was that the scoreboard supports multiple display resolutions like 64x32, 128x32, etc. It didn’t, however, support my board size of 64x64 (probably because it requires soldering a jumper, which most users are not comfortable with).

 Clearly, this was a project in which:

 Let’s talk about how I managed these three things.